MachoGoldRam/E6-Images-To-Dataset/README.md

 Upon execution, the script will tell you what it's going to do.
 To not get prompted with these warnings, in the command, replace "`general.ps1`" with "`general-nowarn.ps1`".
 To always use a specific configuration, copy "EXAMPLE.BAT" with a different name and change the fourth line of your copy to your command.

-## KNOWN BUGS
+> [!NOTE]
-- [ ] The resulting folder gets locked by COM Host process
+> The folder might get locked by another process.
+Investigating.